 "By turns alarming, sad and funny, [Trevor Noah’s] book provides a harrowing look, through the prism of Mr. Noah’s family, at life in South Africa under apartheid.
 'Born a Crime' is not just an unnerving account of growing up in South Africa under apartheid, but a love letter to the author's remarkable mother."

 Parent-child relationships and family complexities

 The book is available in print, e-book and audiobook editions.
 You have several options for purchasing or borrowing a copy.

-The book costs approximately $11 to $22, depending on the edition you buy and where you purchase it.
+The book's cost depends on the edition you buy and where you purchase it.
 You can buy a copy from: